galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-scanpy-pbmc3k/tutorial.md

 >
 > > ### {% icon solution %} Solution
 > >
-> > - NKG7 is more expressed in clusters 3 and 5, the ones for which it is found as  a marker gene.
+> > - NKG7 is more expressed in clusters 3 and 5, the ones for which it was previously found as a marker gene.
-> > - PPBP for cluster 7, its cluster
+> > - PPBP is very pronounced in cluster 7, for which it was previously found as a marker gene.
-> > - CST3 is more expressed in clusters 1, 4, 6, the ones for which it is found as  a marker gene, but also in cluster 7, which is unexpected.
+> > - CST3 is more expressed in clusters 1, 4, 6, the ones for which it was previously found as a marker gene, but also in cluster 7, which is unexpected.
 > >
 > {: .solution}
 {: .question}